-U.S. News and World Report ranked USF's MBA is ranked No. 1 among state schools in Florida by Bloomberg BusinessWeek's ranking of part-time MBA programs.
+U.S. News and World Report ranked USF's MBA is ranked No. 11 among public universities and No. 32 in the nation overall.
 Our program helps students develop analytical skills and creative abilities, and promotes collaboration with experienced and diverse classmates.
 In USF's MBA you will learn from world-class faculty, guest speakers and leaders of industry.

 Powered by Analytics, Driven by Creativity